vj-hansen/SHC4300-Group-2/CCW4_Array_Sorting/Software/HLS/README.md

     - Press **Run Block Automation** and press **OK**
     - Press **Run Connection Automation** and press **OK**

-### At this point you should have a HLS IP block in a new Vivado project
+#### At this point you should have a HLS IP block in a new Vivado project

+#### Future work: Communication between Vivado SDK and generated HLS IP block